wvteijlingen/swift-network-mocker/README.md

 <img src="./swift-network-mocker.png" width="150" height="150"/>

-# swift-network-mocker: supercharged stubbing for Moya
+# swift-network-mocker: network mocking for Swift

 Swift Network Mocker speeds up development and testing by adding a network mockbing screen to your app.